Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 There is a file in the Resources directory named "splash.jpg".
 To have your own splash screen, simply overwrite this file with your own image.
 The file must be titled "splash.jpg".
 Alternatively, you can choose to disable the splash screen altogether from the System Options menu.

 **Am I able to add my own fonts?**
-Yes.
+You sure can!
 You can upload your own fonts to the "Fonts" directory and select them from the Display Options menu.
 Fonts must be TrueType (.ttf).

 # Project Resources, Notes & To-Do #
-**Picamzero Documents**
+**picamzero**
 [Docs Recipes](https://picamera.readthedocs.io/en/release-1.13/)
 [Getting Started](https://raspberrypifoundation.github.io/picamera-zero/)
 [Picamera Project Docs](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/0)